listenToRipley/c-/ZenvaC++/Notes.md

 Providing the `std::` will allow the "" string to appear.

-*There are also char type which is not covered in this tutorial*
+*There are also characters type which is not covered in this tutorial*

 ### String Build in functions